 Of course, you still want to provide a high-quality image.

-What we do alternatively: Our KPI Apps only receive XML or JSON data and renders the KPIs within the app.
+What we do alternatively: Our KPI Apps only receive XML or JSON data and render the KPIs within the app.
 Thus, we massively reduce the exchange data volume.

 This is so very important.